Dog Hiking Gear List

 Sea to Summit has wonderful bowls for humans that accordion fold flat for easy carrying.
 I don’t know why these aren’t marketed specifically for dogs, but we love carrying these multi-purpose bowls for our dogs on the trail.
 They come in multiple sizing options for smaller or larger dogs too.
 When you are done using them, they fold up nicely and fit perfectly in the Palisades Pack.

-COMPARE PRICES OF THE SEA TO SUMMIT X BOWL
+COMPARE PRICES OF THE SEA TO SUMMIT Frontier Ultralight Collapsible Bowl

 Sunny is eating out of his Sea to Summit Bowl